zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 This doesn't make sense to me, and seems like a crux.
 "Don't be a hostile dick", okay, sure.
 But don't be [_suspicious_](https://slatestarcodex.com/2014/06/09/constant-vigilance/)?
 If you don't have baseline trust and charity for the median person in the cyber-agora, then you're _in the wrong place_?

 The problem here is both obvious and fatal.
 If people in the cyber-agora are wrong, then people who see the error are likely going to distrust them.
-If you insist that people need to trust you as a prerequisite for even being allowed to talk to you, then you'll never hear from people who don't trust you.
-But this is fatal if the people who don't trust you possess a critical insight that you won't hear from anyone else.
+If you insist that people need to trust you as a prerequisite for even being allowed to talk to you, then you'll never hear from people who don't trust you, which is fatal if the people who don't trust you possess a critical insight that you won't hear from anyone else.
 If Meletus is sure that people who don't trust him don't have anything worthwhile to say (such that "if you don't have some amount of baseline trust and charity [...] then you're in the wrong place" seems like a good guideline to him), then he possesses vastly more self-confidence than I do.

 > 2. That being said, don't prioritize "being a good teammate."
 Prioritize playing a good game of soccer/doing correct things with the ball.
 Trust others to receive the ball from you and pass the ball to you until they show you that they don't deserve that trust; don't make "evaluating whether they deserve that trust" or "bending over backwards to prove that you deserve that trust" high priorities.
 Part of the point of assembling in the garden of LessWrong rather than just doing everything out on the naked internet is that there's a higher baseline of good players around and you can just get down to playing soccer quickly, without a lot of preamble.
 Figuring out what's true is the actual game, getting closer to truth is the actual goal, and if you're focused on that, you will tend to move closer to others who are also doing that as a side effect.

-Broadly agreed, but I'm not entirely sure what the non-metaphorical analogues of "[t]rust[ing] others to receive the ball from you and pass the ball to you" is supposed to be.
+Broadly agreed, but I'm not entirely sure what the non-metaphorical analogues of "[t]rust[ing] others to receive the ball from you and pass the ball to you" are supposed to be.
 (Trusting them to listen?
 Trusting the things they say to be relevant contributions rather than rhetorical traps?)

 > 3. Share the labor of making progress with your conversational partners.
 This loops back to the Zeroth guideline, of expecting it to take some work, but there's a thing where, like, one person sits back and keeps expecting their partner to (basically) do their bidding, and do all of the heavy lifting, and this isn't playing soccer, this is plopping yourself down in the middle of the field and getting in the way of the other people who now have to play soccer around you and tune out your attempts to call plays from a seated position.
 >
 > (Another way to say this is "it isn't anybody's job to convince or educate you—it's both of your jobs to figure out what's true, and the best way to do that is to hand information back and forth to each other, not to demand that other people hand their information to you.")

 I'm ambivalent on this one.
 [Stonewalling](https://en.wikipedia.org/wiki/Stonewalling) is definitely a potential problem, but I don't want to valorize effort for effort's sake, and there are many use-cases where a labor asymmetry just makes sense.
-Dividing interpretive labor roughly evenly does seem desirable in situations where both parties have thought-out views on a well-known topic on which they disagree.
+Dividing interpretive labor roughly evenly seems desirable in situations where both parties have thought-out views on a well-known topic on which they disagree.
 But when someone writes a post advancing an original thesis that took them many hours to perfect, others can hardly be expected to match that effort before commenting on the work.
 If I'm presenting the proof of a purported new theorem, and an audience member points out, "Didn't you just divide by zero there?", it seems like it's on me to address that (even if that entails me doing even more work, while the commenter has done very little), because it's "my" theorem.

 ------

 After Meletus and Socrates got into another slapfight in [a discussion about the archons changing the laws of the cyber-agora](https://www.lesswrong.com/posts/kyDsgQGHoLkXz6vKL/lw-team-is-adjusting-moderation-policy?commentId=dynr3Pi6Qh2JLLfpD), Meletus wrote a post, ["Killing Socrates"](https://www.lesswrong.com/posts/JcgtKunqmELefxksx/killing-socrates), arguing that the culture of the cyber-agora rewards criticism too much, which discourages people from contributing:

 > There are a lot of LessWrong commenters who respond to perceived falsehoods with what looks a lot like an elevated sense of _threat_.
 "Don't let that one through!
-That one's _wrong_!
+That one's _wrong_!"
 >
 > But many of the actual claims being responded to in this fashion are not powerful snippets of propaganda, or nascent hypnotic suggestions, or psychological Trojan horses.
 They aren't the workings of an antagonist.
 They're just half-baked ideas, and you can _either_ respond to a half-baked idea by helping to bake it properly ...
 >